 SEO doesn’t need to be complex.
 Yes, good SEO takes effort - and websites who make the effort are likely to benefit in the long run - but it’s best to keep SEO simple.
 The acid test and main question to ask yourself is this: “Is this feature useful for my users?”

 Rich Snippets is the markup of your content with ‘structured data’ that allows search engines to better understand and index this information.

 This markup allows us to make our websites stand out in both Google and Bing’s Search Engine Results Pages (SERPs) and, more importantly, can increase click-through rate.

 The screenshot above is from IslandSurf.com.
-The yellow stars, the rating and number of reviews show useful feedback information to the person searching.
+The yellow stars, the rating and number of product reviews show useful feedback information to the person searching.
 Before I click on the link, I already know upfront the business has a decent rating, albeit from two reviews.
 It still shows me the quality I can expect from the company.

 How do I get the Rich Snippet Stars?